imarc/handbook/strategy.markdown

 ## Usability Testing

-Goal
-:	Find out what works by asking *real people* to try it.
-Can be used to improve existing systems, or while developing new ones.
+The best way to find out what does or does not work well is by asking *real people* to try it.

+Usability testing can be used to improve existing systems, or while developing new ones.
-Deliverables
-:	Results may be delivered as part of the [Discovery Report](#DiscoveryReport) or as a dedicated findings report.

-Time Req
-:	See test types, below.

 We engage in several types of testing.
-In order of increasing rigorousness (and time, effort and cost):

 ### Hallway Testing

+Objective
+:	Answer simple usability questions quickly and cheaply.

+Tasks
+: Recruit a passer-by and ask them to do a specific task.

+Deliverables
+:	N/A; conducted during design or development as needed.

 Time Req
 :	0\.5 hours per task per person

-During design or development, pull in a passer-by and ask them to do a task.
-This is informal, easy, cheap, fast, and not very rigorous.
+[Hallway testing](http://en.wikipedia.org/wiki/Usability_testing#Hallway_testing) is informal, easy, cheap, fast, and not very rigorous.
 It answers simple questions quickly.

+See also [Hallway usability testing: How much of the UI do you actually make functional?](http://stackoverflow.com/questions/1864212/hallway-usability-testing-how-much-of-the-ui-do-you-actually-make-functional) at Stack Overflow.

 ### Heuristic Evaluation

+Objective
+:	Create oral or written suggestions for improvements in a design or system.

+Tasks
+: Evaluate a user interface against usability principles and provide recommendations for improvement.

+Deliverables
+:	Results may be delivered as part of the [Discovery Report](#DiscoveryReport) or as a dedicated findings report.

 Time Req
 :	6–8 hours and inclusion in the Discovery Report